TRAINING AND PREPARATION FOR YOUR FIRST 50 MILE RIDE

 Where to start?

 Firstly, you need to make sure that your bike is in decent shape – chain oiled, tyres pumped and a few other checks.
-It’s worth running through our 15 minute service guide for a more thorough overview.

 In regard to gear, while cycle specific clothing is not necessary it is purposely designed to make riding much more comfortable.
 At a minimum we’d recommend a set of Lycra cycling shorts, as they’re designed for distance riding, preventing chafing and giving you some extra padding between your butt and the saddle.